DaKeiser/zensectf/README.md

 ./rebuild.sh
 ./redeploy.sh
 ```
-Ports and Passwords can be found in challenge docker files
+Ports and Passwords can be found in category's `docker-compose.yaml`

 **Contributors:**
 - Hemanth Chitti(Crypto & Misc.)